OpenBricks/openbricks/DOCS/README_en.txt

   - the patch command.
   - the nasm assembler.
   - bzip2 and gzip.
-  - mkfs.ext2 and mkfs.vfat
   - the wget download tool (not needed for the full GeeXboX package).
   - mkisofs and mkzftree to build the iso image.
   - mkzftree to compress files on the iso image.
   - cdrecord (to burn the iso image).

-And also 1.2 GB of hard disk free space.
+And also 2 GB of hard disk free space.

 | PERSONALIZATION